fuzzygroup/wayfarer/docs/guides/tutorial.md

 4. `[#<Wayfarer::Processor:...>] All done`
 The `Processor` cycled, and because we haven't staged any URIs, there are no URIs to set as current.
 The job then terminates.

-Let’s replace the hard-coded string with the page `<title>`.
+Currently we print a static string, but let’s exchange it for the actual page `<title>`.
 Inside our instance method, we call `#doc` to get ahold of a [`Nokogiri::HTML::Document`](http://www.rubydoc.info/github/sparklemotion/nokogiri/Nokogiri/HTML/Document).
-[Nokogiri]() is a HTML/XML library, and a parsed document allows us to access the title easily:
+[Nokogiri]() is a HTML/XML library, and a parsed document allows us to access the title tag easily:

 {% highlight ruby %}
 class CollectGithubIssues < Wayfarer::Job